odeialba/moodle-docker/README.md

 bin/moodle-docker-wait-for-db

 # Install DB for the lms instance
-bin/moodle-docker-bash webserver minstall moodle -d lms
+bin/mbash minstall moodle -d lms
 # Note: See "Custom commands" section for more info

 # Work with the containers (see below)